replicate/cog-sdxl/README.md

 # 1. Prepare your Image-Caption dataset

 Let's get started!
 First, we need to prepare an image-caption dataset.
 For this example, we will be fine-tuning SDXL 1.0 various multi-object images from [Unsplash](https://unsplash.com/) and [Zeke](https://twitter.com/zeke).
-The primary example is a zip file named [mix.zip](contents/mix.zip).
-This zip archive contains 5 images of a yellow clock and 5 images of a monster toy.

 For our API, we need to prepare the dataset in the following format.